 They also offer a helmet accident program to replace damaged gear.
 And the list goes on.
 If there is a new feature to try chances are Troxel will be on it and bring it out first.

 All Troxel helmets are certified under SEI/ASTM.
 What do these letters mean?
 Yes, I wondered too.
-I’ve already said that ASTM is the American Society for Testing and Materials and is a group that make sure everything is up to par and the way it should be and safe for use.
+I’ve already said that ASTM is the American Society for Testing and Materials and is a group that makes sure everything is up to par and the way it should be and safe for use.
 SEI is Safety Equipment Institute, the organization puts a safety validation on a lot of commercial enterprises and the riding helmets are one.

-These helmets are made to fit any shape or size head, even hair styles.
+These helmets are made to fit any shape or size head, even hairstyles.

 This safety helmet will last some five years under normal use.
 If a rider rides more or has a mishap then it should be replaced sooner and immediately if involved in an accident.

-Price Verses Protection
+Price Versus Protection

 There seems to be no difference between price and protection.
 If it has the SEI/ASTM seal on it, it will protect as well as a more expensive model.
 Spending more money most likely is for a fancier design and or color.